cardano2vn/Project-Catalyst/1200167:Open source dynamic assets-CIP68/Milestone 2/README.md

 **Dear Reviewers,**

 Thank you very much for your detailed and valuable feedback.
 We have carefully reviewed and made the necessary adjustments based on your suggestions.
-Specifically, we have updated the quotations from cloud providers (Azure, AWS, GCP) and the blockchain provider (Blockfrost), with detailed explanations regarding our choices.
-These documents have been updated in the README file on GitHub for your easy reference.
+Specifically, we have created a video to explain how VPS specification, quotations from cloud providers (Azure, AWS, GCP) and the blockchain provider (Blockfrost) are made.

 Regarding the demo video, we have created a new video that presents in detail the functionalities of the frontend and backend, helping you better understand how the modules actually work.